-Policy SP27 - Affordable Housing provision within the defined villages and on allocated sites
+Policy SP27 - Affordable Housing Provision within the Defined Villages and on Allocated Sites

-A target of 50% of net dwellings developed within the defined village boundaries of Ashurst, Brockenhurst, Lyndhurst and Sway and on sites allocated for residential development in the Local Plan will be provided as affordable homes to meet local needs.
+50% of net dwellings developed within the defined village boundaries of Ashurst, Brockenhurst, Lyndhurst and Sway and on sites allocated for residential development in the Local Plan will be provided as affordable homes to meet local needs.
 In practice:

-- a) On developments of 1 2 net new dwellings, no affordable housing will be sought as this is not financially viable. - b) On developments of between 3 10 net new dwellings, a target of 50% affordable housing will be sought on site.
-Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites. - c) On development sites of 11 dwellings or more (net), a target of 50% affordable housing must be made on-site.
+- a) On developments of 1 2 net new dwellings, no affordable housing will be sought; - b) On developments of between 3 10 net new dwellings, a target of 50% affordable housing will be sought on site.
+Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites; - c) On development sites of 11 dwellings or more, a target of 50% affordable housing must be made on-site.